 For example, the PSD of several sources such as human walking, vehicles moving, and space debris moving with a constant velocity is shown in Fig.\,\ref{Sgg-plot}.
-In gravitational-wave interferometers, $S_{gg}(\omega)$ is regarded as a source of noise, and is mitagated from $10^{-15}\,\rm Hz^4/Hz$ down to about $10^{-20}\,\rm Hz^4/Hz$ for human walking by setting a suitable exclusion zones\cite{Acernese_2014, Bader_2022, PhysRevD.30.732, PhysRevD.60.082001, Toros:2020dbf}.
+In gravitational-wave interferometers, $S_{gg}(\omega)$ is regarded as a source of noise, and is mitigated from $10^{-15}\,\rm Hz^4/Hz$ down to about $10^{-20}\,\rm Hz^4/Hz$ for human walking by setting a suitable exclusion zones\cite{Acernese_2014, Bader_2022, PhysRevD.30.732, PhysRevD.60.082001, Toros:2020dbf}.

-We want to devise an interferometer that is capable of detecting such weak GGN signals in the low-frequency range, by optimizing the interferometric parameters.
-From Eqs.~\eqref{phase-fluctuation} and \eqref{Sgg-3dim} we find that the the corresponding phase fluctuation is given by
+We want to devise an interferometer that is capable of detecting weak GGN as signals in the low-frequency range by optimising the interferometric parameters.
+From Eqs.~\eqref{phase-fluctuation} and \eqref{Sgg-3dim}, we find that the the corresponding phase fluctuation is given by

+Note that the PSD for the GGN $S_{gg}(\omega)$ approximately converges to zero in the low-frequency limit $\omega\to 0^+$, while the transfer function $F(\omega)$ converges to a non-zero constant, so the lower bound $\omega_{\rm min}=2\pi/t_{\rm exp}$ of the integration is not so relavant for the total phase fluctuation, $\Gamma_{gg}$.
+However, it still matters for some other sources of noise which diverges in the low frequency region, see ~\cite{Toros:2020dbf}.

-In experiments the minimum measurable value of $\Gamma_{gg}$ will be determined by the the overall phase sensitivity.
-In the following we will use $\Gamma_{gg}=0.01$ as the threshold value below which we can no longer reliable measure phase fluctuations.
-Given such a threshold value for $\Gamma_{gg}$ we can then ask what should be the characteristic of the interferometer such that it can discern a particular GGN signal.
-The interferometer mass $m_0$ and the the superposition size $\Delta x$ control the overall amplitude of the signal, while the beam-splitting time $t_a$ and free-fall time $t_e$ also control the sensitivity in a particular frequency range.
+In experiments, the minimum measurable value of $\Gamma_{gg}$ will be determined by the the overall phase sensitivity.
+In the following we will assume $\Gamma_{gg}=0.01$ as a threshold value below which we can no longer reliably measure the phase fluctuations.
+Given such a threshold value for $\Gamma_{gg}$ we can then ask what should be the characteristic of the interferometer, such that it can discern a particular GGN as a signal.
+The interferometer mass, $m_0$, and the the superposition size, $\Delta x$, control the overall amplitude of the signal, while the beam-splitting time, $t_a$, and the free-fall time, $t_e$, control the sensitivity in a particular frequency range.

 From Eq.~\eqref{Gammagg} we can find the local gravitational acceleration